pyne/pyne/docs/devsguide/style_guide.rst

 ***************
 * We have canonical forms; use them!
 For example, if a function accepts a nuclide as an argument then you should use nucname to ensure that it accepts all possible nuclide name spellings.
-If a function accepts a rection name then use the rxname module.
+If a function accepts a reaction name then use the rxname module.
 Turn materials specifications into Material objects.
 And so on...
 * Mesh is the gentle giant of canonical forms.
 Use its strong, kind arms when dealing with geometries.